 MOTAT - As New Zealand's biggest technology museum, MOTAT showcases many interactive and working exhibits and their role in New Zealand’s social history.

 National Army Museum - New Zealand’s most significant military museum boasts a wide range of New Zealand related military material, from tanks to extensive war related archive material.

 Te Papa - Our national museum, Te Papa is based in Wellington and holds significant collections featuring New Zealand’s natural and cultural history.
-Currently it is displaying Gallipoli: The scale of our war a a free exhibition covering the gallipoli campaign and co-produced by Weta Workshops.
+Currently it is displaying Gallipoli: The scale of our war, a free exhibition covering the Gallipoli campaign and co-produced by Weta Workshops.

 Armistice in Cambridge 2014 - Each year Armistice in Cambridge commemorates the signing of the Armistice that ended the First World War.
 Included are displays of militaria and battle re-enactments.
 In 2014 Armistice in Cambridge is planning to build a replica World War One trench system at Lake Karapiro.

 The National War Memorial - The National War Memorial is located in Wellington and commemorates all those New Zealanders who sacrificed their lives while fighting overseas.
 Currently undergoing earthquake strengthening, it is not open for school visits throughout 2014 but will be open for visits by April 2015.

 Archives New Zealand Research Guide 3: War (PDF) - This guide details what is held in Archives New Zealand in relation to war.
 It is organised by period and war, focusing mostly on the Army and includes the First World War 1914-1918.

 Dominion Museum Building, Wellington. - Is home to a world-class First World War commemorative exhibition, developed by Sir Peter Jackson, for the duration of the centenary period.

 Pukeahu National War Memorial Park - Visit our National War Memorial and park, in Wellington.
 Information about the park is provided on the site.